tum-i4/attack-graph-generator/README.md

 * Please note that on the first try, clair populates the database, so that is why the attack graph will be empty.
 * Also building the images in the vulnerability-parser takes more time, the first time it is built.

+* It is tested on a virtual machine running on the above-mentioned operating system.

 ## Authors

+Stevica Bozhinoski stevica.bozhinoski@tum.de
+Amjad Ibrahim amjad.ibrahim@tum.de

 ## License

 ## Acknowledgments

+We would like to thank the teams of clair and clairctl for their vulnerabilities generator, which is an integral part of our system.